What Courses Will You Take in a Master’s in Education Program?

 In this class, you'll learn about quantitative and qualitative research.
 You'll explore various trends and methodologies so you can determine which strategies best fit your students' needs.

-This course will also teach you how to effectively collect and analyze data around classroom dynamics, such as student learning habits and different teaching methods.
+This course may also teach you how to effectively collect and analyze data around classroom dynamics, such as student learning habits and different teaching methods.

 What Other Courses Can You Take for Your Master's in Education?